oslabs-beta/Redline/README.md

 1. Navigate to [Docker Hub](https://hub.docker.com/r/sakurakiyama/redline) and pull the image using the command docker pull sakurakiyama/redline
 2. Run ```docker run -dp 3001:3000 sakurakiyama/redline``` in your terminal
 3. Navigate to [localhost:3001](http://localhost:3001).
 You should see the web application and enter your host, port, password (default is empty) and nickname.

-4. If you’re having any trouble connecting your Redis instance, please refer to the images above for reference.
+*If you're having any trouble, please refer to the images in the section above.*

 ## Tech Stack